 Postpone Payments With a Deferment or Forbearance

-If you're experiencing a financial hardship, postponing your student loan payments may help.
+If you're experiencing a financial hardship, reducing or postponing your student loan payments may help.

 If you can't make any payments at all, then a deferment or forbearance may be the right choice to keep your loan from entering default.